Mostar is the home of my family. It’s the home of my ancestors. It’s where my origins are.

 When locals talk about the other side they mean the side of the river banks opposite theirs.
 It is not just a geographical location but furthermore a cultural, religious and societal one.

 They even speak two different languages which are used to teach in two different schools, kindergartens and universities.
+They have their own textbooks favoring their own history and culture, painting the course of events what suits them better and makes them appear the victim.
 Even the playgrounds are divided.
 The Old Gymnasium, Stara Gimnazija, is the only school in Mostar that unites Croat and Bosnian students under one roof.
 However, that does not mean that they are taught together.
 All subjects with the exception of a few are separated according to ethnicity.
 This segregation is more a result of politicians than the students who would mingle during recess.

 Actually, there are two systems for nearly every aspect of life.
 Depending on which side you live, you will be assigned to different electricity, utility, postal, phone and citizen services.
 You can imagine how much it costs the city each year to maintain the necessities of a divided city.
 And that is what Mostar still is.